 - You can either use the presets or you can specify the dates then you can select the amount of details that you want to share.

 - It’s going to insert your calendar into the email.
-Now, you can send this off and the other person gets a full overview and they can easily pick a date.
+Now, you can send this off and the other person gets a full overview and can easily pick a date.